-The purchase of animals, food, nutritional supplements, alcohol, and tobacco are not coverable under this definition.
+The purchase of animals, food, nutritional supplements, alcohol, and tobacco are not coverable under this definition

+definition.

 Limits on amount, frequency, or duration

 The cost of individual directed goods and services for each beneficiary cannot exceed \$2,000.00 per

 beneficiary plan year annually.

 Service Delivery ☐ Provider Directed

 Method ■ Individual/Family Directed

 Specify whether the ☐ Legally Responsible Person

 service may be ■ Relative

 provided by (check all ■ Legal Guardian

 that apply):

 Provider Type

 Employee in a beneficiary-directed arrangement

-License

-Staff that work with beneficiaries are approved by Employer of Record or recommended by Managing Employer and approved by Agency with Choice.
+Staff that work with beneficiaries are approved by Employer of Record or recommended by Managing Employer and approved by Agency with Choice

 - a.
 Are at least 18 years of age - b.
 If providing transportation, have a valid North Carolina driver's license or other valid driver's license and a safe driving record and has an acceptable level of automobile liability insurance - c.
-Criminal background check presents no health and safety risk to beneficiary - d.
+Criminal background check present no health and safety risk to beneficiary - d.
 Not listed in the North Carolina Health Care Abuse Registry - e.
 Qualified in CPR and First Aid - f.
-Staff that work with beneficiaries must be qualified in the customized needs of the beneficiary as described in the ISP.
+Staff that work with beneficiaries must be qualified in the customized needs of the beneficiary as described in the ISP. - g.
+High school diploma or high school equivalency (GED).